-The Citizen Fire Academy is an 8-week program designed to open the lines of communication between the Bryan Fire Department and the community.
+The Citizen Fire Academy is a 7-week program designed to open the lines of communication between the Bryan Fire Department and the community.
 The course provides a comprehensive overview of how the department operates and the types of services it offers.
 There will be hands-on activities as well as a live fire burn at the end of the program.
 In addition, the alumni of this program are invited and encouraged to continue to assist the Bryan Fire Department.

 - One session per year

 - Meal provided at each class (some meals provided by the Firefighters)

 - Some topics include Fire & EMS Operations, Extrication, First Aid/CPR, Rescue, HazMat, Emergency Management, Investigations, plus much more.

 - Opportunity for a ride-along in a fire engine